mautamu/leftwm_wiki/Config.md

 **Note: This command requires a value field to be specified**.
 **Note: This command does not apply to all layouts**.

-## DecreaseMainWidth
+## SetMarginMultiplier

-Decreases the width of the currently focused window.
+Set the multiplier applied to the configured margin value.

 Example: